The Glass Inferno: Plot summary

 The story concerns the events over the course of a single evening in a recently completed 66-story building in an unnamed American city.
-The building was called the National Curtainwall Building, nicknamed the Glass House, the headquarters of the fictitious National Curtainwall corporation.
+The building is called the National Curtainwall Building, nicknamed the Glass House, the headquarters of the fictitious National Curtainwall corporation.
 A combination of a skyscraper built to the absolute minimum compliance with safety rules, combined with cutting corners to save money on construction, leads to a disaster waiting to happen.

 Craig Barton, the building’s architect, is to meet for dinner with the building’s owner, Wyndom Leroux, in the building’s Promenade room.
 During drinks and dinner Barton questions Leroux regarding the specifications of the building and whether or not they have been altered from his original plans, why they have been altered and what the consequences of this may be.
 After dinner they are alerted by the hostess that there is a fire in one of the building’s storage rooms on the 17th floor.
 Barton is sent down by Leroux to assist with the firefighting operations while his wife, Jenny, remains at dinner with Leroux and his wife Thelma.

 A small home furnishings store owner, despondent over his near bankruptcy, decides to burn his business down for the insurance.
 He tries to do so, but realizes what it will do to his business partner and lover, Larry.
 He puts out the fire but realizes that he's now really ruined because of what he has done.
 He then discovers that he is smelling smoke which is not from the fire he tried to set, but is from a real fire, unrelated to his, that has occurred in the building.